 - A. Applicant may request to operate under the authority of the General Permit by providing the following: - 1.
-One hard copy and one electronic copy of the completed application packet - 2.
-A Notice of Intent using a form provided by the Department - 3.
-An application fee as set forth in the Regulation - 4.
-Appropriate financial assurance mechanism - 5.
-A SC highway map showing the location of the mine - 6.
-A vicinity map showing the areas adjacent to the mine to include schools, residences, hospitals, day cares, streams, lakes, etc. - 7.
-A mine map certified by a licensed land surveyor or South Carolina Professional Engineer.
-The map shall include criteria as required in Section IV and the following: - a.
-Proposed dimensions of the pit and distances to adjacent property lines;

-b.
-All proposed haul roads, gates, fences, natural barriers, or other means of restricting public access;
+One hard copy and one electronic copy of the completed application packet, - 2.
+A Notice of Intent using a form provided by the Department, - 3.
+An application fee as set forth in the Regulation, - 4.
+Appropriate financial assurance mechanism, - 5.
+A SC highway map showing the location of the mine, - 6.
+A vicinity map showing the areas adjacent to the mine to include schools, residences, hospitals, day cares, streams, lakes, etc., - 7.
+A drawing depicting the property boundaries derived from a land survey plat, county parcel map, or other scaled map approved by the Department.
+This drawing should be used as the basis for the mine map and shall include the criteria as required in Section IV and the following: - a.
+Proposed dimensions of the pit and distances to adjacent property lines; - b.
+All proposed haul roads, gates, fences, natural barriers, or other means of restricting public access; - c.
+Proposed stockpile storage areas; - d.
+Proposed sediment basins and other storm water control measures;